cloudflare/cloudflare-docs/content/fundamentals/api/reference/sdks.md

 | Usage from within an existing application or framework      | ❌   | ✅   |
 | More complex usage where you need to chain together outputs | ❌   | ✅   |

-\* You can use SDKs in CI with a few additional validation steps.
+\* It is possible, although not straight forward, to use the SDKs within bash scripts or CI environments with additional runtime dependencies and setup.

 ## Example